 About the plot

-- For the recommended charities group, the “best guess” was superimposed on the violin plot.
+- For the recommended charities group, the median was superimposed on the violin plot.
 This is our best single estimate for the effectiveness of a typical donation to this type of charity.

 For more detailed thoughts on the effectiveness of animal sanctuaries, which are similar to animal shelters in some ways, see our blog post from September 24, 2015.

 If we wanted to improve the accuracy of this estimate, we could adjust for the expected optimism that shelters have about their own cost-effectiveness and number of animals served.
 However, our charity reviews do not always explicitly adjust for similar biases either, and the large difference in cost-effectiveness that is the focus of this page is unlikely to be significantly affected by such an adjustment.